Entry and Exit

-For the latest information on travel restrictions/advisories imposed by Vietnam due to the ongoing COVID-19 situation, please visit these websites:
+For the latest information on Vietnam’s travel policies and COVID-19 advisories, please visit these websites:

 Singaporeans in Vietnam are strongly advised to follow local developments closely.
 Singaporeans are encouraged to e-register with MFA at https://eregister.mfa.gov.sg, and follow the Singapore Embassy in Hanoi and Consulate-General in Ho Chi Minh’s Facebook Page (www.facebook.com/SingaporeEmbassyHanoi) to receive the latest consular‑related news and updates.

 For urgent consular assistance, please contact the following: